 CDRD Academy Alumni

-To date, 225 trainees have completed their CDRD Academy program.
+To date, more than 225 trainees have completed their CDRD Academy program.
 96% of Post-Graduate Institute alumni are gainfully employed in their chosen field, having successfully gone on to an array of life sciences companies and research institutions including STEMCELL Technologies Inc., Xenon Pharmaceuticals, the BC Cancer Agency, Bristol-Myers Squibb, Johnson & Johnson, GlaxoSmithKline, the Ontario Institute for Cancer Research, and MaRS Innovation.

 Here are a few examples of CDRD Alumni: